Bennie and the Jets

-"Bennie and the Jets" (also titled "Benny & the Jets") is a song written by English musician Elton John and songwriter Bernie Taupin, and performed by John.
+"Bennie and the Jets" (also titled "Benny & the Jets") is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
 The song first appeared on the Goodbye Yellow Brick Road album in 1973.
 "Bennie and the Jets" has been one of John's most popular songs and was performed during his appearance at Live Aid.

-The track was a massive hit in the United States and Canada, released in 1974 as an A-side and spelt 'Bennie'.
-In most territories the track was released as the B-side to "Candle in the Wind", but spelt 'Benny'.
-Album artwork (back-cover track listing and center-panel design) consistently lists the song as 'Bennie' while either 'Bennie' or 'Benny' appears on the vinyl album depending on territory.
+The track was a massive hit in the United States and Canada, released in 1974 as an A-side using the spelling "Bennie".
+In most territories the track was released as the B-side to "Candle in the Wind", using the spelling "Benny".
+Album artwork (back-cover track listing and center-panel design) consistently lists the song as "Bennie" while either "Bennie" or "Benny" appears on the vinyl album depending on territory.
 The track was released as an A-side in the UK in 1976, as "Benny and the Jets".

-It is ranked number 371 on Rolling Stones list of The 500 Greatest Songs of All Time.
+It is ranked number 371 on Rolling Stone's list of The 500 Greatest Songs of All Time.

 Song composition

 The song tells of "Bennie and the Jets", a fictional band of whom the song's narrator is a fan.
 In a 2014 Rolling Stone interview, Taupin said "I saw Bennie and the Jets as a sort of proto-sci-fi punk band, fronted by an androgynous woman, who looks like something out of a Helmut Newton photograph."

-The greed and glitz of the early 1970s music scene is portrayed by Taupin's words:We'll kill the fatted calf tonight, so stick aroundyou're gonna hear electric music, solid walls of soundTaupin goes on to describe the flashy wardrobe of "Bennie", the leader of the band:She's got electric boots, a mohair suitYou know I read it in a magazine, oh...Produced by Gus Dudgeon, the song was recorded during the Goodbye Yellow Brick Road sessions in France at Château d'Hérouville's Strawberry Studios, where John and Taupin had recorded their previous two albums Honky Château and Don't Shoot Me I'm Only the Piano Player.
+Produced by Gus Dudgeon, the song was recorded during the Goodbye Yellow Brick Road sessions in France at Château d'Hérouville's Strawberry Studios, where John and Taupin had recorded their previous two albums Honky Château and Don't Shoot Me I'm Only the Piano Player.

-John rarely plays the studio arrangement of the song, and often makes subtle or even drastic changes, sometimes including phrases from Glenn Miller's "In the Mood" and closing with the five-note combination from John Williams' score for Close Encounters of the Third Kind.
-During his live performances, the piano solo has been played in all sorts of variations, from very close to the original to wildly improvised and extended versions, such as the elaborate version during his Central Park concert in 1980, the version from his June 30, 1984, Wembley Stadium performance and another take on it during the "Elton and his band" part of the show recorded in Sydney, Australia, on December 14, 1986, his last show before his throat surgery in January 1987.
+When performing the song live, John rarely plays the studio arrangement, and often makes subtle or even drastic changes, sometimes including phrases from Glenn Miller's "In the Mood" and closing with the five-note combination from John Williams' score for Close Encounters of the Third Kind.
+During his live performances, the piano solo has been played in all sorts of variations, from very close to the original to wildly improvised and extended versions, such as the elaborate version during his Central Park concert in 1980, the version from his 30 June 1984, Wembley Stadium performance and another take on it during the "Elton and his band" part of the show recorded in Sydney, Australia, on 14 December 1986, his last show before his throat surgery in January 1987.